mdahlke/UpSlide.js/README.md

 // allow users to use the scrolling on the mouse to navigate (requires: mousewheel.js)
 scrollControl: false,

+// thumbnail attributes
+thumbnail: {
-// show thumbnails of the slides
+	// show thumbnails
-thumbnail: true,
+	show: true,

-// position of the thumbnails
+	// position of thumbnails ( left or right )
-thumbnailPosition: 'left',
+	position: 'left',

-// show the header text on the thumbnails
+	// show header on thumbnail
-thumbnailHeader: false,
+	header: false,

-// border size (if any) of the thumbnails to adjust for the height of the slides
-thumbnailBorderSize: '0',

-// width of the thumbnails in relation to the parent of the slide (if fullscreen, then in relation to the width of the screen)
+	// width of the thumbnails
-thumbnailWidth: '10%',
+	width: 10%,

-// desired height of the thumbnails
+	// height of the thumbnails ( 'auto' sets the height so they fill the plugin window )
-thumbnailHeight: 'auto',
+	height: 'auto',

-// allow scrolling the thumbnails (does not control the slider, think of it as allowing you to browse)
+	// allow the thumbnails to go past the plugin limits and make that area scrollable
-thumbnailWrapperScrollable: false,
+	scrollable: false
+},

-// thumbnail indicator options
+// indicator attributes
-thumbnailIndicator: {
+indicator: {
-	// speed at which it moves to the next slide
+	// speed that the indicator transitions
 	speed: 2000,
-	// effect to use for the transition
+	// transition effect
 	easing: 'linear',
-	// color for the slider (if "sameSlideAndHeaderColor" is true, then this gets ignored)
+	// color of the indicator
 	backgroundColor: [],
-	// width of the indidcator
+	// thickness of the indicator
 	width: '2px',
+	// transparency
+	transparency: '0.5',
-	// position of the slider
+	// positioning of the indicator
 	position: {
-		// the side of the thumbnails it is on
+		// the side that the indicator will be on
 		side: 'right',
-		// put it on the inside of the thumbnail (overlap the thumbnail) or outside (show all of the thumbnail)
+		// inside the thumbnail wrapper or outside
 		inOrOut: 'in'
-	}
 	},
+},
+// if you don't like using the unordered list structure you can change it to something
+// like <article> and <div> or <section> and <article>
+// if you prefer
+ulAlternative: 'ul',
+liAlternative: 'li',
-// call a function when a slide slides
+// function to execute when the slide is sliding
-onSlide: function() { return false; },
+onSlide: function(){};
-// call a function when the slide starts to slide
+// function to execute when the slide starts sliding
-onSlideStart: function() { return false; },
+onSlideStart: function(){};
-// call a function when the slide completes its slide
+// function to execute when the slide has finished sliding
-onSlideComplete: function() { return false; }
+onSlideFinish: function(){};

 ```